sskyy/redux-event-bus/docs/usage/Name.md

 #  Name a task

-Nearly anything synchronous can be named as task, event a event listener.
+Nearly anything synchronous can be named as a task, even a event listener.

-#### Name listener as task
+#### Name a listener

 ```javascript
 listen('login', name(function* () {